smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 Every project has one part which is the most important.
 Typically it is the one killer feature why you did the project in the first place.
 The fundamental business logic only this project performs or the one page every user loves.
-Caring for core sections of any project is worth while.
+Caring for core sections of any project is worthwhile.

 Important feature need to work every time.
 A regression in a critical tool is awful for the user experience.
 Having great test coverage and simplifying the